 Migrant and displaced children and families can additionally find it hard to understand vital information in a foreign language, fueling their anxiety all the more.

 And as the world enters an anticipated deep and long-lasting recession, the marginalised will become increasingly so.

-To deepen our existing knowledge, and assess the best support measures, researchers will focus on the mental health and psychological wellbeing of 800 girls, and boys affected by armed conflict in Colombia, the Democratic Republic of the Congo, Jordan, Lebanon, Palestine and South Sudan.
+To deepen our existing knowledge, and assess the best support measures, researchers will focus on the mental health and psychological wellbeing of 800 girls, and boys affected by armed conflict in Colombia, the Democratic Republic of the Congo, Jordan, Lebanon, occupied Palestinian territories and South Sudan.